ibm-cloud-docs/cloud-object-storage/libraries/go.md

 # Using Go
 {: #go}

+The {{site.data.keyword.cos_full}} SDK for Go provides features and capabilities to make the most of {{site.data.keyword.cos_notm}}.
+{:shortdesc: .shortdesc}

-The {{site.data.keyword.cos_full}} SDK for Go is comprehensive, and has features and capabilities not described in this guide.
+Of course, the {{site.data.keyword.cos_notm}} SDK for Go is very comprehensive, with many features and capabilities that exceed the scope and space of this guide.
 For detailed class and method documentation [see the Go Docs](https://ibm.github.io/ibm-cos-sdk-go/).
 Source code can be found in the [GitHub repository](https://github.com/IBM/ibm-cos-sdk-go).

 ## Getting the SDK
 {: #go-get-sdk}